johnroper100/Tonalite/docs/fixtures/parameters/effects/adding_effects.md

 ![Add Effects Modal Intensity](../../../images/effects_modal_intensity.png)

 Intensity effects control the intensity values of a fixture.
-If an intensity parameter does not exist on the fixture, the effect will have no affect.
+If an intensity parameter does not exist on the fixture, the effect will have no effect.

 ## Shape